NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Filing the Death Certificate

-• The final disposition by burial must be reported to the Town Clerk within 6 days with completed paperwork; and
+• The final disposition by burial must be reported to the Town Clerk within 6 days with completed paperwork.

 • Certified copies will be available on demand at the Town Clerk’s office at a price of $15 for the first and $10 for each subsequent copy; needed for Social Security, veteran’s benefits, banks, insurance, credit cards, credit report companies, and other purposes.